 Want a more in-depth experience in the Enneagram?

 Invite Marty & Sandy Boller to conduct one of our Intro to the Enneagram workshops or retreats in your city.
 Here, we will go deeper into the practical applications of the Enneagram, using teaching material that is Christ-centered, biblically-based, and God-focused.
-Drop us an email expressing your interest and we’ll chat more about the details.
+Contact us expressing your interest and we’ll chat more about the details.

 It’s been my personal experience that as I have become much more aware of the uniqueness of my personality type (The Helper – Enneagram #2), I’ve been able to bring the good/the bad/and the ugly of my personality to Jesus, allowing Him and His empowering work of grace to lift me from practicing the very worst traits of the Enneagram #2 to what some Enneagram teachers call the redemptive, or mature characteristics of The Helper.